ke177409/Medical-Staffing-Plan/README.md

 * Spatial Analyis

 ## Purpose & Context
 This project was a part of CareerFoundry’s Data Immersion curriculum.
-I was tasked to perform an exploratory analysis on multiple data sets using Excel and Tableau.
+I was tasked to perform exploratory and statistical analyses on multiple data sets using Excel and Tableau.
 Each part of this project was evaluated with feedback by a tutor and mentor.
 I was responsible for deciding on the project scope and final presentation format.

 ## Data Cleaning, Integration and Transformation